JKirchartz/jkirchartz.github.com/_posts/2011-11-28-intro-to-linux-for-web-devs-on-windows.md

 ## Getting Around:

-On windows you can list folders and directories like "C:/Program Files/" or "C:\Program Files\", on linux it's "/var/www/html" (for apache's html directory), so linux is /-only, where windows doesn't care if you use / or \.
+On windows you can list folders and directories like "C:/Program Files/" or "C:\Program Files\", on linux it's "/var/www/html" (for apache's default html directory), so linux is /-only, where windows doesn't care if you use / or \.

 Let's see where we are on the server, type in "pwd" at the command line (you